perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 It's up to you to choose what you prefer.

-- Without patch, base temperature is around 50º, fans are usually stopped and GeekBench 5 score is higher.
+- Without patch: base temperature is around 50º, fans are usually stopped and GeekBench 5 score is higher.
-- With patch, base temperature is below 40º, fans are always running although the noise produced is very low and GeekBench 5 score is lower.
+- With patch: base temperature is below 40º, fans are always running although the noise produced is very low and GeekBench 5 score is lower.

+### Framebuffers

+This patch can be applied to the other Radeon models affected by the Monterey 12.3 issue to fix that bad behaviour and not to disable Zero RPM.
+Framebuffers are different for each series:

+- 5500 Python
+- 5700 Adder
+- 6600 Henbury
+- 6800 Belknap
+- 6900 Carswell.

+These framebuffers are extracted from `AMDRadeonX6000Framebuffer.kext >> Contents >> Info.plist`.